 |Room, Board and Personal||$15,030|

-2 The Health Insurance budget component is based on the 2014-2015 rate and is subject to change, as the Student Health Insurance Plan (SHIP) fee has not yet been set for 2015-2016.
-The Cost of Attendance will be adjusted once this figure becomes available.
-All students must have valid health insurance and are automatically enrolled in SHIP at an annual cost of $3,432.
-Students who have comparable insurance can apply for a SHIP waiver that will reduce the cost of attendance by $3,432.
+2 All students must have valid health insurance and are automatically enrolled in the Student Health Insurance Plan (SHIP) at an annual cost of $3,954.
+Students who have comparable insurance can apply for a SHIP waiver that will reduce the cost of attendance by $3,954.
 For more information on the SHIP waiver, please visit the Student Health and Counseling Services website.

 Deferred Payment Plan